 Photos may be taken at courses for use in media releases or coach training.
 If you do not want to be photographed please let us know.

 You can also carry on using the club equipment until you are ready to purchase your own.

 We will be happy to measure you for equipment and can offer advice on what to buy.
 Please do not buy any equipment without advice from a coach!

 There is an annual membership fee (imposed on us by Archery GB, our governing body, to cover insurance etc).
 These fees are, at the moment:-

 juniors ~£25 a year and for adults ~£85 (there are discounts for disabled members, Under 25s and families)

 There is also a monthly fee for club membership of £12.50 (Adults) £10 (Children) which is payable by Standing Order.

 We currently shoot twice a week, at our outdoor range at Doo’cot Park, on a Wednesday and Friday evening, with sessions starting at 6pm and finishing when dark.
-Again following all approved current covid regulations.
-Indoor shooting usually begins in September with this TBC under the current circumstances.
+Indoor shooting usually begins in September and is on a Friday evening and Sunday afternoon.